o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 ### For visualization

 - `marker_array_topic_name`: the name of topic to which the marker arrays to visualize pose beliefs are published
+- `visualization_scale`: the scale of the object
+- `mean_color`: the color of the visualized mean pose of the object, represented by RGBA
+- `variance_color`: the color of the visualized pose of the object representing uncertainties, represented by RGBA

 # Message types